teotm/haxeflixel-setup-guide/Solutions.md

 ## Problem no. 4:
 Does your CMD/IDE while not letting you compile the game something about Visual Studio 2017?
 ### Solution:
 If it does, download Visual Studio 2017.
-Here's the download](https://docs.microsoft.com/en-us/visualstudio/releasenotes/vs2017-relnotes).
+[Here's the download](https://docs.microsoft.com/en-us/visualstudio/releasenotes/vs2017-relnotes).
 ## Problem no. 5:
 Beginners usually do not encounter this problem but I would like to tell about this one anyways.